wp-plugins/wp-filebase/readme.txt

 4. The Editor Button to insert tags for filelists and download urls

 == Changelog ==

+= 0.2.3 =
+* File browser is sorted with default settings now
+* Existing files can now be attached to a post in editor plugin
+* New option `Protect upload path`
+* Fixed issue with AJAX file tree in `wpfb-ajax.php`
+* Fixed broken delete function in context menu
+* Some JavaScript optimizations

 = 0.2.2 =
 * Scrollbars in post browser